SalvatoreRa/ML-news-of-the-week/README.md

 For each week you will find different sections:
 * **Research:** the most important published research of the week.
-* **News:** the most important news related to companies, institutions, and much more
+* **News:** the most important news related to companies, institutions, and much more.
-* **Resources:** released resources for artificial intelligence and machine learning
+* **Resources:** released resources for artificial intelligence and machine learning.
-* **Perspectives:** a collection of deep and informative articles about open questions in artificial intelligence and a meme for starting well the week.
+* **Perspectives:** a collection of deep and informative articles about open questions in artificial intelligence.

+and a meme for starting well the week.

 ## Suggestions and corrections